icnocop/specbind-wiki/Dialog-Pages.md

 	}
 ```

-## JavaScript Dialogs
+### JavaScript Dialogs

-Currently JavaScript dialogs are not supported, they are being considered as an addition to a future release.
+JavaScript dialogs are all handled through the [[Clicking Items Steps]] and do not require any additional coding behind the scenes.